Zbyszard/Comment-Stripper/README.md

 ### Examples:

-Let's assume that this is one of many files in your repository.
+Assume that this is one of many files in your repository.

 ```Matlab
 % a comment